Bouhafi7/URL-shortening-API-landing-page/README.md

 # URL-shortening-API-landing-page

-This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a solution to the [URL shortening API landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Welcome! 👋